 Publicly Utility Undergoes Culture Shift

-A Mid-Atlantic Public Utility Company was bracing for deregulation.
-The aging, union employee population was struggling to adapt to changes in culture, strategy & thinking.
-From monopoly status to competition, the way business was done would soon changing, yet many were stuck in “that’s the way we’ve always done it.”
+Mid-Atlantic public utility company was bracing for deregulation.
+The aging, union employee population was adapting to changes in culture, strategy & thinking.
+From monopoly status to competition, the way business was done would soon be changing, yet many were stuck in “that’s the way we’ve always done it.”

-Working with Senior VP’s and Line Managers, a strategy was developed to raise awareness of the need for change and shake up outdated thinking.
-I led the project to provide training for over 3000 employees in six months.
-The leadership team followed up with team meetings and 1:1 conversations with line supervisors to discuss how to adapt to a rapidly changing business environment.
+Lead by Senior VP’s a strategy was developed to first raise awareness of the need for change and shake up the thinking.
+A strong, charismatic professional speaker was identified that taught Thinking Outside the Box and ultimately trained over 3000 employees in six months.
+The leadership team followed up the training with 1 on 1 and team meetings led by line supervisors to look at how they could perform differently in a rapidly changing business environment.

 Throughout the organization, a heightened awareness of the need for change was realized.
-There was a shift in vocabulary that recognized the new business playing field - “ratepayers” became known as” customers”.
-Through on the job evaluations and team meetings, leaders saw a re-engaged workforce prepared to tackle new challenges.
+There was a shift in vocabulary that recognized the new business playing field - “ratepayers” became known as ”customers”.
+Using teammate feedback, performance reviews and on the job evaluations, the talent pool quickly sifted out those resistant to change.
+The remaining population was engaged and prepared to tackle new challenges.

 Concrete Company Removes Decision Making Obstacles

-The new division leader of multinational concrete business found managers in his office too often asking for permission on decisions they had authority to make.
-This was impacting the leader's effectiveness and employee morale because decisions were taking too long to be made or not being made at all.
+The new senior leader of multinational concrete business found managers in his office too often asking for permission on decisions they had authority to make.
+This was impacting the leader's effectiveness and some decisions were taking too long to be made or not being made at all.

 1) Decisions requiring permission.